vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-mysql.md

 ---

 # Setup MySQL
 VinylDNS stores some tables in MySQL.
-The motivation to split databases was due to the Query limitations avaiable in AWS DynamoDB.
+The motivation to split databases was due to the Query limitations available in AWS DynamoDB.
 Currently, the following tables are present in MySQL

 * `zone` - holds zones